neumann-mlucas/fastapi-url-shortener/README.md

 ###### Observability:

 Observability is managed using Traefik's built-in functions to export data to Prometheus.
 This data is then consumed and visualized in a Grafana instance.
+Other possible solution would be to use a Message Queue to log all the income request on the level of the web server and then a separate process/service to consuming this queue and feed a analytics DB.

 ```
-# Add Url here
+# Grafana URL: localhost:3000
+# import dashbord in `./grafana/dashboard.json`
 ```

 ###### Security: